RAMYA-1994/airbnbclone/README.md

 cd Airbnb-Clone
 Install dependencies:

+For the backend:

 bash
 Copy
-# Install backend dependencies
 cd backend
 npm install

-# Install frontend dependencies
+For the frontend:

+bash
+Copy
 cd ../frontend
 npm install
 Set up environment variables:

-Create a .env file in the backend directory and add the following variables:
+Create a .env file in the backend directory and add:

 env
 Copy
 MONGO_URI=your_mongodb_connection_string
 JWT_SECRET=your_jwt_secret_key
 PORT=5000
-For the frontend, create a .env file in the frontend directory and add:
+Create a .env file in the frontend directory and add:

 env
 Copy
 REACT_APP_API_URL=http://localhost:5000
 Run the application:

+Start the backend server:

 bash
 Copy
-# Start the backend server
 cd backend
 npm start

-# Start the frontend development server
+Start the frontend development server:

+bash
+Copy
 cd ../frontend
 npm start
 Access the application:

-Open your browser and navigate to http://localhost:3000.
+Open your browser and go to http://localhost:3000.

-Configuration
+⚙️ Configuration
+Database:
-Database: Ensure MongoDB is installed and running.
+Ensure MongoDB is installed and running.

 Update the MONGO_URI in the .env file with your MongoDB connection string.

+Authentication:
-Authentication: Replace your_jwt_secret_key with a secure secret key for JWT.
+Replace your_jwt_secret_key with a secure secret key for JWT.

+Payment Integration:
-Payment Integration: If using Stripe, add your Stripe API keys to the .env file.
+If using Stripe, add your Stripe API keys to the .env file.

-Usage
+🖥️ Usage
+For Travelers:
-User: Sign up or log in to browse properties, make bookings, and manage your profile.
+Sign up or log in to your account.

+Search for properties using filters like location, price, and amenities.

+Book a property and manage your reservations.

+For Hosts:
+Log in to your host account.

-Host: Use the host dashboard to create and manage property listings.
+Use the host dashboard to create, update, or delete property listings.

+Track bookings and manage your properties.

-Contributing
+🤝 Contributing
-Contributions are welcome!
+We welcome contributions!
 If you'd like to contribute to this project, please follow these steps:

 Fork the repository.

-Create a new branch for your feature or bugfix.
+Create a new branch for your feature or bugfix:

+bash
+Copy
+git checkout -b feature/your-feature-name
+Commit your changes:

+bash
+Copy
+git commit -m "Add your message here"
-Commit your changes and push to your branch.
+Push to your branch:

+bash
+Copy
+git push origin feature/your-feature-name
-Submit a pull request with a detailed description of your changes.
+Open a pull request and describe your changes.

-License
+📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Acknowledgements
+🙏 Acknowledgements
 Inspired by Airbnb.

 Built with ❤️ by RAMYA-1994.